 University of Illinois Extension has a great opportunity to help you reset your health journey in all areas of your life for the New Year.
 Kristin Bogdonas, nutrition and wellness educator leading the program said, "Often, people only think of health as physical, but it's actually multi-dimensional and includes physical, financial, emotional, social, spiritual, environmental, vocational, and intellectual dimensions.
 These eight dimensions should work in harmony to help achieve optimal health and well-being."

-Each Monday from February 7- March 28, you will receive an email with a new dimension of wellness to explore, a menu of activities to engage with, and a link to submit your completed activities.
-By the end of the series, you will have learned about all 8 dimensions and will have hopefully found more balance in your life.
-Don't worry about getting it perfect; just focus on becoming the best version of you in 2022.
+You can learn more about each dimension when you join us for a holistic health reset.
+Every Monday from January 9 to February 27, you will receive an email with a new dimension of wellness to explore, a menu of activities to engage with, and a link to submit your completed activities.
+(If you don't have access to email, we can mail the information to you.)
+By the end of the series, you will have learned about all 8 dimensions to incorporate more balance in your life.

 Vocational wellness, also called occupational wellness, explores ways to incorporate and express your values and interests through your work, school, and career.
 This dimension invites you to look at balancing work and leisure time.

 Intellectual wellness involves many things that keep our brains active and our intellect expanding.
 In a broad sense, this dimension can involve looking at different perspectives of an issue and taking them into consideration.
 Through a number of activities—from learning about current events to organizing game nights in your home or community center—you can broaden your perspective and understand diverse points of view.

 Social Wellness | January 23 - 29